ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

 To update this `kubectl` command, just repeat the steps you did [in the chapter **G026** for downloading and installing the program](G026%20-%20K3s%20cluster%20setup%2009%20~%20Setting%20up%20a%20kubectl%20client%20for%20remote%20access.md#installing-kubectl-on-your-client-system), apart from removing your old `kubectl` executable file first.

-After updating your `kubectl` command, you will see the `version` output updated:
+After updating your `kubectl` command, you can see the `version` output updated:

 ~~~sh
 $ kubectl version